Is a Vulture a Mammal?

 Most people think of vultures as carrion birds, and while it is true that they do eat dead animals, they are actually quite picky about their food.
 I

-ALSO READ: Is a Vulture a Bird?
+ALSO READ: Is a Vulture a Carnivore?

 n the wild, vultures will only eat fresh meat that has not been contaminated by chemicals or other toxins.
 This means that they will only eat animals that have died of natural causes.